 A genetically predisposed inflammatory and pruritic allergic skin disease with characteristic clinical features.
 It is associated most commonly with IgE antibodies to environmental allergens.
 Although this definition encompasses many aspects of the pathogenesis and clinical aspects of the condition, it is important to remember that this disease has no pathognomonic clinical signs that permit a definitive diagnosis to be made upon initial owner interview and clinical examination.

 What they experience is quite similar to the discomfort of being covered with chicken pox or poison oak.
 So, they scratch or bite to try and relieve the intense itching.

-- Inflamed and/or infected skin – If left alone, your dog will continue itching away despite the resulting damage to their skin.
+- Inflamed and/or infected skin – If skin infection or irritation is left alone, your dog will continue itching away despite the resulting damage to their skin.
 This often causes the skin, which is likely already red and inflamed, to react poorly.
 As a result, the affected area(s) can then develop secondary skin infections, which require specific antibiotics or medicines.

 - Paw Licking – If your dog is compulsively licking its paw as if it were covered in peanut butter, odds are, it’s having an allergic reaction.
 This occurs because dog’s bodies naturally push histamines (chemicals in the immune system that get triggered by allergens) to their extremities.

 - Respiratory Issues – Although it’s not incredibly common in dogs, some dogs can have allergic reactions that manifest as respiratory problems, including:

 While some of the other symptoms require medical attention, this can be one of the most serious and potentially fatal reactions to allergies.
 If your dog is unable to breathe properly, it could cause widespread systematic failure.